-If like me, you are looking for more eco responsible ways to travel than choosing a Bio hotel might be the perfect answer.
+If like me, you are looking for more eco-responsible ways to travel then choosing a Bio hotel might be the perfect answer.

 BIO HOTELS have been around for 20 years and are the most sustainable hotel group out there.
 They are certified organic – being checked twice a year by control bodies.
 In 2023 all BIO HOTELS are aiming to be climate-positive and use 100% certified green electricity.

 Schlosshotel Karlsruhe – In the heart of Karlsruhe

 There is no BIO HOTEL in Karlsruhe itself but the next best thing is the Schlosshotel, located right on the edge of the Palace gardens.
 The hotel has a 24-hour reception, is conveniently located within walking distance of the main train station, and for those of you coming by car, it has a private parking lot in front of the hotel.